ulfboge/VoNat-Mont-Mbam/README.md

 ### Land Cover Analysis
 - Land cover classification for 1987, 2000, 2010, and 2024 using CCDC
+- Survey-calibrated CCDC classification using 268 field survey points for improved local accuracy
+- Focused analysis of the central survey area (18,054 hectares)
 - Transition analysis between time periods
 - Comparison with ESA WorldCover and Hansen Global Forest Change datasets